-21_21 DESIGN SIGHT will hold an exhibition, "GRAND PROJECTS: HOW FAR WILL YOU GO?" beginning June 23, 2017.
+21_21 DESIGN SIGHT holds an exhibition, "GRAND PROJECTS: HOW FAR WILL YOU GO?" beginning June 23, 2017.
 Serving as Exhibition Director is Naoko Aono, a writer and editor well versed in architecture, design, art, and a broad range of other interests.

 The process of meticulous planning and giving shape to a project while receiving the cooperation and support of many people, together with the finished works that are displayed on a huge scale, evoke a feeling of awe among the visitors who are likely to wonder, "How far will you go?"
 The creators' attitudes make us feel their strong will, passion, endless series of trial-and-error, and determination to take action with conviction, to confront all sorts of hardships, such as technical challenges in natural environments, as well as financial challenges and changes in times and social circumstances.
 Their grand projects may also be said to be grand urban projects proposed by artistic creators.
 By temporarily or permanently changing the city and natural landscapes, their works permeate through our daily lives.
 By taking part in the project and being involved from the production process, cooperators from public institutions, corporation, and other interested persons, too, get to experience the fun of working together and the joys of creating things.
 This is another major characteristic of this exhibition.

 The works they express encourage us to experience new things, and make us aware of enjoyment and sets of values we had never thought of previously.
-The exhibition will convey the extraordinary power that such creations have, and the joys that spread from there.
+The exhibition conveys the extraordinary power that such creations have, and the joys that spread from there.

 - June 23 (Fri) - October 1 (Sun), 2017